 Index data is a binary deconstruction of your indexed content, compressed using proprietary algorithms, and encrypted at rest using AES-256.
 Index data can contain an HTML representation of the original content and can contain personal data.

 Coveo has appointed a Chief Information Security Officer and a Data Protection Officer to oversee compliance with regulations, such as HIPAA, GDPR, CCPA, and PIPEDA.
-Coveo is committed to providing services that facilitate compliance with relevant privacy legislation.
-In this regard, Coveo offers control mechanisms relative to both index data and analytics data.
+Coveo is committed to providing services that ease compliance with relevant privacy laws.
+In this regard, the Coveo Cloud Platform is desined to allow you to comply with your legal obligations with respect to personal data contained in index data and analytics data.

-Customers have complete control to disable, obfuscate, or encrypt any usage analytics.
-In other words, it is possible to anonymize and de-identify analytics data.
+Customers can disable, obfuscate, or encrypt any usage analytics.
+In other words, it’s possible to anonymize and de-identify personal data contained in analytics data.
 See Can I Disable Coveo Usage Analytics in a Search Interface?

-Coveo does not keep IP addresses and instead uses a generated unidentifiable unique identifier based on a non-reversible operation (hash) on the IP address.
+Coveo doesn’t keep IP addresses and instead uses a generated unique identifier based on a non-reversible operation (hash) performed on the IP address.

-Coveo provides GDPR-compliant consent/withdrawal mechanism to restrict the information collected as analytics data.
-Therefore, Customers who rely on consent as a mechanism for collection can provide an opt-out mechanism to users.
-Furthermore, Coveo makes services such as API endpoints available to help customers respond to user GDPR requests.
+Coveo provides mechanisms to help customers comply with their obligations with regard to the personal information collected as analytics data.
+Furthermore, Coveo makes services such as API endpoints available to help customers respond to requests from data subjects.

-See the Compliance section for further information on GDPR and HIPAA.
+See the Compliance section for more information on GDPR and HIPAA.